12 oz. Mouse: Revival

-The June 14, 2018 episode of the Adult Swim streaming series Development Meeting featured a new clip from 12 oz.
+The June 14, 2018, episode of the Adult Swim streaming series Development Meeting featured a new clip from 12 oz.
 Mouse, which featured Seth Green as Fitz, hinting at a return to the series.
 It was later announced on September 18 of that year that the series would return for a half-hour special entitled "Invictus", which aired a month later on October 14.
 On the day of the special's airing, another announcement was made that the series would return for an 11-episode third season which aired in late July 2020.
-On March 31, 2020, the third season premiere aired unannounced at 2:45 AM EST with many other new episodes from Adult Swim shows as part of Adult Swim's annual April Fools Prank.
-The whole third season premiered on July 20, 2020, and ended on July 31st.
+On March 31, 2020, the third-season premiere aired unannounced at 2:45 am EST with many other new episodes from Adult Swim shows as part of Adult Swim's annual April Fools Prank.
+The whole third season premiered on July 20, 2020, and ended on July 31.
 In February 2021, Maiellaro confirmed that the series was not picked up for a fourth season, citing management changes at Adult Swim.

 Episodes

 The pilot episode for 12 oz.
 Mouse, "Hired", premiered in June 2005 and became a regular series in the Adult Swim lineup in October 2005.
 An Adult Swim bumper shown with the sixth installment claimed that twenty additional episodes were being produced and taunted viewers who had complained they couldn't understand the absurdist presentation.
 On December 31, 2005, a marathon of the series aired, replaying all six episodes followed by the premiere of the then-unfinished seventh episode "Adventure Mouse".
 The second season aired on Adult Swim on Monday mornings at 12:45 a.m.
-EST from September 24, 2006 to December 17, 2006.
+EST from September 24, 2006, to December 17, 2006.
 On May 16, 2007, the 21st episode, entitled "Enter the Sandmouse", premiered as a webisode.
 On October 14, 2018, a half-hour special titled "Invictus" premiered on TV after having been released online two days earlier.
 Simultaneously, Adult Swim announced the series would be returning for a third season.
-The third season premiered unexpectedly on March 31, 2020 as part of that year's Adult Swim's April Fools Prank.
+The third season premiered unexpectedly on March 31, 2020, as part of that year's Adult Swim's April Fools Prank.

 International broadcast

 In Canada, 12 oz.
-Mouse previously aired on Teletoon's Teletoon at Night block, and currently airs on the Canadian version of Adult Swim.
+Mouse previously aired on Teletoon's Teletoon at Night block, and formerly aired on the Canadian version of Adult Swim.
+The INVICTUS special aired on E4 on August 28, 2020.